timbar365/d365-datamigration-tool/README.md

 - `alternateKeyField`: Attribute to use as an alternate key when mapping records.

 ### `<entity>` children
-- `<fields>`: Optional list of `<field>` elements to control export metadata.
-  - `name`: Logical attribute name.
-  - `displayname`: Friendly name used only for documentation.
-  - `type`: Attribute type.
-  - `customfield`: Mark attribute as custom.
-  - `primaryKey`: Flag that the attribute is part of the primary key.
-  - `lookupType`: Logical name for lookup targets.
-- `<fetchfilter>`: Optional FetchXML filter applied during export.
-The inner XML should contain FetchXML `<filter>` or `<entity>` elements; the tool injects this into the query used for paging exports.
+- `<fetchfilter>`: FetchXML filter applied during export.
+The inner XML should contain FetchXML element; the tool injects this into the query used for paging exports.

 ## Export output (`.json`)
 Running `export` produces a JSON file representing an `ImportJobDefinition` (see `Source/Types/ImportDefinitions.cs`).
 Each exported entity becomes an `ImportEntityDefinition` with: